A Human Rights Paradox? The Isolated Indigenous Peoples in the Amazon and the Non State Space

 UiT The Arctic University of Norway

 Does a coastal State have the right to use potentially lethal force against submarines in its internal waters and territorial sea?
 Andreassen, Ingrid Solstad (Master thesis; Mastergradsoppgave, 2015-09-01)Submarine intrusions were a major security issue for several coastal states in the aftermath of World War II and during the Cold War.
-Recent incidents suggest that this might not only be a problem that belongs to the past. ...
+Recent incidents suggest that this might not only be a problem that belongs to the past.
+How may then a coastal State defend itself against such intrusions?
+Is the coastal State entitled to use force?
+If yes, do human rights influence the legality of the use of force? ...

-Multinational Mining Corporations, State Regulation and Human Rights Protection in Tanzania : Invoking Command and Control Instruments Towards Effective Corporate Responsibility Mpelumbe, Dunford (Master thesis; Mastergradsoppgave, 2012-05-22)This study examines the role of the state in the protection of human rights in the context of multinational corporations and globalisation in Tanzania.The main arguement of the study is that the state is the single most ...
+Multinational Mining Corporations, State Regulation and Human Rights Protection in Tanzania : Invoking Command and Control Instruments Towards Effective Corporate Responsibility Mpelumbe, Dunford (Master thesis; Mastergradsoppgave, 2012-05-22)This study examines the role of the state in the protection of human rights in the context of multinational corporations and globalisation in Tanzania.The main arguement of the study is that the state is the single most important actor for the protection of human rights and for the regulation of multinational mining corporations that operate within its jurisdiction based on its various relevant ...